 1. Beatmatching

 The base skill that every DJ should know, beatmatching consists of matching the beat of two songs so they work seamlessly together.
-This is usually done by matching both track’s BPM, find the start of the beat, and playing the one you’d like to match at the right spot.
+This is usually done by matching both track’s BPM, finding the start of the beat, and playing the one you’d like to match at the right spot.
 It may sound complicated at first, but it’s all about practice.

-Here is a video from the famous DJ Laidback Luke where he teaches beatmatching from beginner to expert level.
+Here is a video from the famous DJ Laidback Luke, where he teaches beatmatching from beginner to expert level.

 2. Mixing